 🚤 The Residency Experience

-Participants will embark on a 6-day boat residency, traveling slowly through northern France’s canal systems, from Compiègne to Lille.
+Participants will embark on a 5-day boat residency, traveling slowly through northern France’s canal systems, arriving in Lille where the Fluctuations festival takes place.

 Living together on the water, the group will move through changing landscapes, towns, and communities, engaging with the river as a co-creator.